Introducing guest blogger Keri from Bon Voyage with Kids

 This post is part of our Explore My City series – come and visit cities around the world through the eyes of local parents

 Boston is located in the Northeast section of the United States, part of the New England states.
 Its city location, right on the ocean makes it ideal for summer day trips to beaches.
-Only about an hour drive to Cape Cod, you can be in the city in the morning and relaxing on the beach by early afternoon.
-Our family loves to also take the ferries for a day or weekend trip to the islands Martha’s Vineyard and Nantucket.
+Only about an hour’s drive to Cape Cod, you can be in the city in the morning and relaxing on the beach by early afternoon.
+Our family loves to also take the ferries for a day or weekend trip to the islands Martha’s Vineyard and Nantucket – some of the best beaches on the east coast.

 We also love to take day or weekend trips to neighboring New Hampshire and Vermont, which offers the glorious fall foliage or summer mountain experience.
 In the winter, Boston’s location to these states means you are within a 2-3 hour drive of some of New England’s renowned ski resorts.